LukasBommes/PV-Hawk-Viewer/README.md

 This app requires [Python 3](https://www.python.org/downloads/) to be installed on your machine.

-We recommend installing the Dataset Viewer for PV Drone Inspect in a Python virtual environment, which you can create with the following command in a new terminal
+We recommend installing the Dataset Viewer for PV Hawk in a Python virtual environment, which you can create with the following command in a new terminal
 ```
 python3 -m venv env
 ```